railslove/snuffles/README.md

 ### Casing
-Snuffles will take care of transforming the casing of response and request bodies, so that you can pass in a camelCased object as a request body (passed via `options.body`) and get out the response as a camelCased object as well.
+Snuffles will take care of transforming the casing of response and request bodies, so that you can pass in a camelCased object as a request body (passed via `options.body`) and get out the response body as a camelCased object as well.

 #### Response bodies